jacqueline-wong/CEE4530/Lab4/team10_lab4.md

 $$ C = C^{* } - (C^{* } - C_0)e^{-\hat{k}_{v,l}\text{ }t} $$

 Given that C* and C<sub>0</sub> are constants, and k̂<sub>v,l</sub> was previously estimated, the above rearrangement can be used.
-We will be using the airflow at 225.0 µmol/s as the representative plot.
+We will be using the airflow at 250.0 µmol/s as the representative plot.

 ![model](https://raw.githubusercontent.com/lw583/CEE4530/master/Lab4/model.png)

-<b>Figure 2</b>: Plots of actual dissolved oxygen and model dissolved oxygen model against time for airflow of 225 µmol/s.
+<b>Figure 2</b>: Plots of actual dissolved oxygen and model dissolved oxygen model against time for airflow of 250 µmol/s.

-It can be seen that our model overestimates the time it takes to reaerate.
-Furthermore, we see that the curve for actual dissolved oxygen is less smooth compared to the curve for the model.
-This is expected due to uncertainties within the experiment and extraneous factors that we are unable to control.
+It can be seen that our model fits very well with the data.

 <b> 6.
 Plot k̂<sub>v,l</sub> as a function of airflow rate (μmol/s).</b>